Another favorite Black Radio is the RS-6 set.

-It was placed in Austria in 1961 apparently by an Austrian citizen, agent code named “GRBLAMED-31″, a member of a team code named “GRCROOND”.
-This was part of a US effort, via the CIA, to train, equip and support Austrian “Stay Behind” citizens in resisting a presumed Soviet invasion further into Western Europe.
+It was placed in Austria in 1961 apparently by an Austrian citizen, agent code named “GRBLAMED-31”, a member of a team code named “GRCROOND”.
+This was part of an effort to train, equip and support Austrian “Stay Behind” citizens in resisting a presumed Soviet invasion further into Western Europe.

 Above: Contents of the equipment cache as found in Austria.
 Note the five RS-6 components wrapped in clear plastic, the printed crypto materials, a big NiCad battery, spare vacuum tubes for the transmitter and receiver, power supply vibrator, antenna wire/insulators and the cache/burial containers.
 Photo courtesy of Richard Brisson at www.campx.ca Many thanks to Richard for sharing his amazing acquisition.